 Note that airplanes are often grounded during typhoons—sometimes even over a full day or two, meaning that domestic and international flights can be thrown off schedule.

-No matter what you decide to do during the next typhoon, let your cheapo friends know where you are—just in case.
-The Japan Meteorological Agency website is useful for keeping track of typhoons and other weather things and helping you plan movement.
+Important: Don’t forget to let your friends and family know where you are—just in case.
+And remember—the Japan Meteorological Agency website is useful for keeping track of typhoons and other weather events, and helping you plan your movements.

 What should I do after a typhoon in Japan?